 CNN Underscored reviews financial products such as credit cards and bank accounts based on their overall value.
 We may receive a commission through the LendingTree affiliate network if you apply and are approved for a card, but our reporting is always independent and objective.

-If you’ve been holding out on applying for the Chase Sapphire Reserve — as well as the Chase Sapphire Preferred Card — in the hopes of getting as large of a sign-up bonus as possible, your time has arrived.
-Chase has released new limited-time offers on both cards, including the highest sign-up bonus we’ve ever seen on one of them.
+If you’ve been holding out on applying for the Chase Sapphire Reserve or the Chase Sapphire Preferred Card in the hopes of getting as large of a sign-up bonus as possible, your time may have arrived.
+Chase has released a new limited-time offer on one of these cards.

 Based on the points valuations at frequent flyer website The Points Guy, Chase Ultimate Rewards points are worth 2 cents apiece.
-That makes the 60,000 bonus points on the Chase Sapphire Reserve worth $1,200 in travel, and the 100,000 bonus points on the Chase Sapphire Preferred worth a whopping $2,000 in travel.
+That makes the 50,000 bonus points on the Chase Sapphire Reserve worth $1,000 in travel, and the 80,000 bonus points on the Chase Sapphire Preferred worth $1,600 in travel.

 What’s the difference between the Chase Sapphire Preferred and Reserve?